thegamecracks/thegamecracks.github.io/docs/python/asyncio_threading.rst

 Refactoring our EventThread class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Before I end this guide, I want to suggest some improvements to this class.
+We're nearing the end of this guide, but I want to suggest some improvements to this class.
 For one, the ``start()`` and ``stop()`` methods should be turned into a context manager so it's harder to accidentally leave it unclosed.
 It could also use a ``submit()`` method that handles calling ``asyncio.run_coroutine_threadsafe()`` for us.
 But I want to talk about the more interesting topic, futures.